DataDog/hiring-engineers/answers.md

 For downtime management I navigated to `Monitors` -> `Manage Downtime` and clicked `Schedule Downtime`
 ![Schedule Downtime](img/manage-downtime.png)

-To schedule downtime for Mon-Fri I had to specify monitor, metric, start date, days of the week, and time.
+To schedule downtime for Mon-Fri I had to specify the monitor, metric, start date, days of the week, and time.
 I left out Group Scope because by default it includes all groups:
 ![Schedule downtime](img/down-time-week.png)

-To schedule downtime for Sat-Sun I had to specify all the same fields except days of the week and time was different:
+To schedule downtime for Sat-Sun I had to specify all the same fields except the days of the week and time were different:
 ![Schedule downtime](img/down-time-sat-sun.png)

-Once scheduled downtime started I received email notification:
+Once the scheduled downtime started I received an email notification:
 ![downtime email](img/downtime-email.png)

 ## Collecting APM Data
-Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:
+*Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:

-In order to use provided flask application I had to create pthon file and add it to `etc/datadog-agent`.
+In order to use the provided flask application I had to create a Python file and add it to `etc/datadog-agent`.
 ![Flask Application](img/flask-app.png)

-Next step was to install flask library on ubuntu by executing `pip3 install flask`
+The next step was to install the flask library on Ubuntu by executing `pip3 install flask`
 ![Flask install](img/install-flask.png)

-After that I was ready to move to APM set up in Datadog.
+After that I was ready to move to the APM setup in Datadog.
 In the left menu I selected `APM` -> `Get Started`
 ![APM setup](img/APM.png)

 In the opened window I selected `Host-Based`.
-Because I already had my Agent installed I proceeded to second step `Choose your language` where I selected `python`
+Because I already had my Agent installed, I proceeded to the second step `Choose your language` where I selected `python`
 ![Choose language](img/choose-language.png)

-Next step was installation of the Python client.
+The next step was the installation of the Python client.
 After running `pip install ddtrace` I got an error:
 ```
 ModuleNotFoundError: No module named 'Cython'

     ----------------------------------------
 Command "python setup.py egg_info" failed with error code 1 in /tmp/pip-build-yesr2sdd/ddtrace/
 ```
-I noticed that I was missing `Cython` module
+I noticed that I was missing the `Cython` module
 ![missing Cython](img/no-cython.png)

 `pip3 install cython` fixed the error and I was able successfuly install `ddtrace`
 ![ddtrace install success](img/install-ddtrace-success.png)

-However when I run command `DD_SERVICE="flaskapp" DD_ENV="dev" DD_LOGS_INJECTION=true DD_TRACE_ENABLED=true ddtrace-run python3 flaskapp.py`
+However when I ran command `DD_SERVICE="flaskapp" DD_ENV="dev" DD_LOGS_INJECTION=true DD_TRACE_ENABLED=true ddtrace-run python3 flaskapp.py`
 I got an error:
 ```
 -bash: ddtrace-run: command not found
 ```
-The solution was to run `sudo -H pip install ddtrace` After that I was able to run flask app by running:
+The solution was to run `sudo -H pip install ddtrace` After that I was able to run the flask app by running:
 ` DD_SERVICE="flaskapp" DD_ENV="dev" DD_LOGS_INJECTION=true DD_TRACE_ENABLED=true ddtrace-run python3 flaskapp.py`

 In order to send traces to Datadog I had to hit the service's endpoints.
-I started new instance of vm in a separate terminal window and used curl to hit endpoints.
+I started a new instance of Vagrant in a separate terminal window and used curl to hit endpoints.
-For every executed curl command I could see `GET` request being generated in the terminal and http response status code 200, that means the request was successful:
+For every executed curl command I could see a `GET` request being generated in the terminal and the http response status code 200, which means the request was successful:
 ```
  vagrant ssh
  curl http://0.0.0.0:5050/